Dr Alan Price

-Alan Price is a research fellow in Public Health, whose main research interest is fetal alcohol spectrum disorder (FASD).
-His PhD thesis was on the impact of childhood trauma on cognitive and behavioural functioning in children with FASD.
-He is currently working with colleagues at Salford and in the NHS and charity sector to develop a training programme for parents and carers of children with FASD.
-He is also involved in a piece of research to estimate the prevalence of FASD in Greater Manchester.
-Alan is a founding member of the UK FASD Research Collaboration, and is a member of the steering group for a Greater Manchester project to reduce Alcohol Exposed Pregnancies.
-He is also a member of the Professional Advisory Panel for Irish FASD charity EndPAE.
-Alan has delivered guest lectures on FASD to undergraduate and postgraduate students in Psychology, Nursing and Midwifery.
-He has also taught on undergraduate Psychology modules including Introduction to Research Methods, Advanced Research Methods and Developmental Psychology.
-In December 2019, Alan and his colleagues hosted the first University of Salford Conference on FASD at Media City.
+Dr Alan Price is a Lecturer in Psychology at the University of Salford, whose main research interest is foetal alcohol spectrum disorder (FASD).
+His PhD thesis was on the additional impact of childhood trauma on cognitive and behavioural functioning in children with FASD.
+He is currently working with colleagues at the University of Salford and in the NHS and charity sector to develop and test a training programme for parents and carers of children with FASD, called SPECIFIC.
+He was involved in the first piece of research to estimate the prevalence of FASD in the UK, which was conducted in Greater Manchester.
+Alan is a founding member of the UK FASD Research Collaboration, and he is a member of the Professional Advisory Panel for Irish FASD organisation – EndPAE.
+Alan has delivered talks and lectures on FASD to academics and other professionals, families affected by FASD, the general public, and students of Public Health, Psychology, Nursing, and Midwifery.
+He is also part of a group that delivers a regular one-day training event on FASD for paediatricians hosted by the Royal College of Paediatrics and Child Health.
+Alan’s published works include journal articles, magazine articles and book chapters.